 For nearline applications like backup and archiving, any old SATA disk drive won't do, according to vendors.
-You want a drive that has been tested using workloads that are appropriate for the actual environments it will be used
+You want a drive that has been tested using workloads that are appropriate for the actual environments it will be used in.

 Seagate Technology Inc's NL35 drive, in qualifications with interested channels, "fits the standard definition of SATA in terms of performance, but it's rated in a nearline workload," said Pete